Miami VAWA Attorney

 Once representatives of U.S. Citizenship and Immigration Services (USCIS) receive Form I-360 and the supporting evidence, they will review it to ensure you meet the requirements.
 If they approve the form, you can begin the self-petition process for a green card by filling out Form I-485.
 If they decide they need more information before approving your application, they might request additional evidence to support your paperwork.
 They might also request an interview with you before making a decision.

-An experienced immigration attorney can guide you through these steps, helping you fill out the legal forms, gather evidence, and ensure you know how to reply to any communications from the USCIS.
+An experienced immigration attorney in Miami can guide you through these steps, helping you fill out the legal forms, gather evidence, and ensure you know how to reply to any communications from the USCIS.
 They can also assist with your green card application.
 So, if you’re a victim of sexual abuse, physical violence, verbal abuse, or other types of extreme cruelty and are worried about deportation and removal proceedings if you leave, contact our Miami immigration law firm today.
 We can provide you with quality legal assistance to help resolve complex immigration matters of all kinds.

 Are You Ready to Discuss Your Immigration Case with a Miami VAWA Attorney?